Zenika-Training/ztraining2strigo/README.md

     - `image_id`: the AMI ID
     - `image_user`: the default user of the AMI
     - `ec2_region`: the region of the AMI
-  - `init_scripts`: the list of path to init scripts to use for the machine, content of all the scripts will be concatenated into 1 init script in Strigo
+  - `init_scripts`: the list of init scripts to use for the machine, content of all the scripts will be concatenated into 1 init script in Strigo.
+Can be either:
+    - a path to a local script
+    - a reference to a script from [strigo-init-script-libs](https://github.com/Zenika/strigo-init-script-libs):
+      - `script`: the filename of the script
+      - `version`: the git version of the script to get (defaults to `main`)
+      - `env`: the mapping of environment variables for the script
-  - `post_launch_scripts`: the list of path to post launch batch scripts (Windows only) to use for the machine, content of all the scripts will be concatenated into 1 init script in Strigo
+  - `post_launch_scripts`: the list of post launch batch scripts (Windows only) to use for the machine, content of all the scripts will be concatenated into 1 init script in Strigo.
+Same format as `init_scripts`
   - `webview_links`: the list of web interfaces of the machine:
     - `name`: the name of the interface
     - `url`: the URL of the interface (something of the form `http://instance.autolab.strigo.io:<port>`)